r7kamura/danger-suggester/README.md

 And then execute `danger` after correcting code by your favorite code formatters.

-See [.circleci/config.yml](/.circleci/config.yml) for more detailed example.
+- See [.circleci/config.yml](/.circleci/config.yml) for more detailed example.
+- See https://github.com/danger/danger if you are new to Danger.

 ## Contributing